 It was withdrawn from service in 1969, when steam operating on the system ceased, and acquired by the fledgling North Yorkshire Moors Railway (NYMR) and went almost immediately back into service hauling passenger trains and works trains, and undertaking shunting duties.

-At present the locomotive is in store at Grosmont on the NYMR.
+The locomotive was is in store at Grosmont on the NYMR but .